 In this context, I find myself connecting with Arthur Schopenhauer.

 When we read, another person thinks for us: we merely repeat his mental process.
-In learning to write, the pupil goes over with his pen what the teacher has outlined in pencil: so in reading; the greater part of the work of thought is already done for us.
-This is why it relieves us to take up a book after being occupied with our own thoughts.
-And in reading, the mind is, in fact, only the playground of another’s thoughts.
+In learning to write, the pupil goes over with his pen what the teacher has outlined in pencil: so in reading; the more significant part of the work of thought is already done for us.
+This is why it relieves us to take up a book after being occupied with ours.
+And in reading, the mind is, in fact, only the playground of another's thoughts.
 So it comes about that if anyone spends almost the whole day in reading, and by way of relaxation devotes the intervals to some thoughtless pastime, he gradually loses the capacity for thinking; just as the man who always rides, at last, forgets how to walk.
 This is the case with many learned persons: they have read themselves stupid - says Schopenhauer in the book Essays and Aphorisms.

 Remember the adrenaline rush when you discover something new.
 You felt the heart pumping excitement.
 You happily danced around, thinking you have set foot on the alien domain and the entire world revolves around it.
 That hard-founded idea becomes The Big Idea.
 Blinded by the pure excitement you resist to see more or explore more.
 You start to apply the same on everything and make the idea work somehow.

 Hammer syndrome is a subconscious process.
 And we do it every-single-day without any hesitation.

 But what happens when we take a step back?
 In my experience, I find the flaws ( which were not there yesterday), even to a point, when my once extensive knowledge becomes a questionable content for my consciousness.

 Thus people like Charlie Munger encourage others to add more models in the toolkit; to expand the territory of knowledge, organize them, and use them for the problem-solving process.
 Munger calls this